grafana/intro-to-mltp/README.md

 This is the companion repository to a series of presentations over the three pillars of observability within Grafana.

-Is is presented as a self-enclosed Docker sandbox that includes all of the components required to run on a local machine and experiement with the services provided.
+It is presented as a self-enclosed Docker sandbox that includes all of the components required to run on a local machine and experiment with the services provided.

 ## Prerequisites